sayinathk/sayinathk.github.io/_posts/2020-11-22-Learn-how-to-negotiate-better-with-summary-of-Never-Split-difference-by-Chris-Voss.md

 - There is lots of information to take in here, instead of trying out all techniques at once, practice and trial with one technique at a time.

 - Also not all the points can be used in a single conversation.
 So don't force yourself to use every technique you remember, thinking somehow it will give you a hidden advantage. it will only break the flow of the conversation.
 So use only when necessary.

+And one more thing, reading this doesn’t make u magically better in negotiation, practising this will!

 <br>
 Learnt Something new?